MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-issues-faq.md

 Yes, you can disable pay-as-you-go at any point by either deleting the billing policy or removing the environment from the billing policy.
 Doing so will stop any further charges on the Azure subscription.
 Check how to disable pay-as-you-go billing [here](pay-as-you-go-set-up.md#turning-off-pay-as-you-go).

 ### What admin guardrails are available to prevent accidental costs?
-You can leverage Azure cost management and alerting capabilties to manage spending within your organization.
+You can leverage Azure cost management and alerting capabilities to manage spending within your organization.
 Check [manage costs](pay-as-you-go-usage-costs.md#how-to-manage-costs) section for details.

 ### Can I use the Power Platform request or Dataverse capacity add-ons in a pay-as you-go environment?
 No, you cannot use add-ons in a pay-as-you-go environment.
-Overages for both Dataverse and Power Platform requests will be charged via Azure subscription in a pay-as-you-go enviornment.
+Overages for both Dataverse and Power Platform requests will be charged via Azure subscription in a pay-as-you-go environment.

 ### See also